lostsolution/optimistron/README.md

 ### Transition IDs

-Every transition is tracked by a string ID — the first argument to `.stage()`, `.commit()`, etc. This ID is the **consistent key** between a transition and the entity it describes.
+Every transition is tracked by a string ID — the **stable link** between a transition and the entity it describes.
 It's how `selectIsFailed(id)` and `selectIsOptimistic(id)` infer per-entity status.

-Any stable derivation works, but each ID should resolve to exactly one entity.
+**The recommended default is `transitionId === entityId`.** Use `crudPrepare` to couple them — `stage(entity)` automatically derives the transition ID from the entity's own key.
+For `amend`/`commit`/`fail`/`stash`, pass the transition ID explicitly (you already have it from the initial `stage`).

+For edge-cases where transitionId must differ from entityId (batch ops, correlation IDs, server-assigned IDs with temp tokens), write custom prepare functions and pass transitionId as the first argument.

 ### Versioning